LukeHatch0412/LukeHatch0412.github.io/about/index.md

 My name is Luke Hatch and I'm trying to learn French .

 This mission started in June 2019 when I decided that I wanted to pursue a career in the international field.
-As many of the big governmental organisation (e.g. the UN and the EU) work in both English and French, I saw it as essential to learn the language of Napoleon.
+As many of the big governmental organisations (e.g. the UN and the EU) work in both English and French, I saw it as essential to learn the language of Napoleon.
 Thus, I began immediately to search out useful links and books in this pursuit.
 I hope to find many more and to share them on this blog too.

 ### The deadline